 Nowadays, the most common theory is that the term “Atlantic” comes from the Atlas mountains.
 However, for ancient Greek authors, Atlantis meant “the daughter of Atlas”, and it related to none other than Calypso.

-Therefore, we can draw a conclusion that Atlantis is “the land of Calypso”, or in Homeric terms, the same as Ogygia.
+Therefore, we can conclude that Atlantis is “the land of Calypso”, or in Homeric terms, the same as Ogygia.

 Where is Ogygia?